top of page

 With a view to creating an annual artist residency and some quirky spaces at the Farm, Deborah sourced a couple of derelict cargo carriages formerly used on the Derwent Railway Line.
 This Line was opened in 1890 to carry coal and bricks from Consett to Newcastle but in the early 20th century up to half a million commuters used the trains.
 It was decommissioned in 1965 and thereafter transformed into the popular Derwent Walk which runs to the North of the farm and attracts walkers, cyclists and horse-riders.

-Each 1930s cargo carriage has been converted into stylish self-contained tiny houses with little gardens and stunning views over looking the valley.
+Each 1930s cargo carriage has been converted into tiny houses, stylish and self-contained with little gardens and beautiful views over the valley.

 img_7023.jpeg